 (D) Unusual conditions, trends, and needs have arisen since district boundaries and regulations were established.
 In the 1960's and 1970's, the State's agricultural district boundaries and regulations were established and subsequently amended pursuant to HRS Chapter 205.
 The State Land Use Commission was created in 1961, and interim regulations and temporary district boundaries became effective in 1962.
 Subsequently, the regulations and Land Use District Boundaries became effective in August of 1964.
 The property and surrounding areas are designated for agricultural uses by both State and County land use laws.
 Through the issuance of a Special Permit, a community may establish various "non-agricultural" services that may not be available or allowed by zoning for its residents.
 The request to allow a 4-bedroom bed and breakfast operation in this area is in line with the intent for allowing the issuance of a Special Permit.
-Based on the above discussion, the applicants have met this criterion.

 (E) The land upon which the proposed use is sought is unsuited for the uses permitted within the district.
-The property is situated on soil identified as Keei extremely rocky muck, classified as "D" or "Poor" by the Land Study Bureau's Overall Master Productivity Rating and is unclassified by the Department of Agriculture's ALISH Map.
-Additionally, the proposed request will be conducted entirely within an existing dwelling located on the property.
-Based on the above information, the applicants have met this criterion.
+The property is situated on soils identified as Honuaulu extremely stony silty clay loam, classified as "C" or "Fair" by the Land Study Bureau's Overall Master Productivity Rating and is unclassified by the Department of Agriculture's ALISH Map.
+The applicants have been conducting income producing agricultural activities on-site with coffee trees and fruit trees.
+Additionally, the proposed request will be conducted entirely within the existing dwelling, and will not adversely affect the preservation and agricultural use being conducted on-site.

 (F) The use will not substantially alter or change the essential character of the land and the present use.
-The proposed request will be conducted within an existing dwelling located on the 1.138-acre parcel.
+The proposed request will be conducted entirely within an existing dwelling located on the 2.686-acre parcel.
 The proposed request will not substantially alter or change the essential character of the land or its present use.
-The applicants have met this criterion.

 (G) The request will not be contrary to the General Plan and official Community Development Plan and other documents such as Design Plans.
 The Land Use Pattern Allocation Guide (LUPAG) Map component of the General Plan is a representation of the document's goals and policies to guide the coordinated growth and development of the County.
 It reflects a graphic depiction of the physical relationship among the various land uses.
 The LUPAG Map establishes the basic urban and nonurban form for areas within the County.
-The property is located in area identified as Extensive Agricultural in the General Plan.
-Extensive Agricultural is defined as lands not classified as Important Agricultural Land and includes lands that are not capable of producing sustained, high agricultural yields without the intensive application of modern farming methods and technologies due to certain physical constraints such as soil composition, slope, machine tillability and climate.
-Other less intensive agricultural uses such as grazing and pasture may be included in the Extensive Agriculture.
-As the property is unclassified by the Department of Agriculture's ALISH Map and is classified as having "D" or "Poor" soil by the Land Study Bureau's Overall Master Productivity Rating, the request will not be contrary to the Land Use Pattern Allocation Guide (LUPAG) Map designation for this area.
+The property is located in area identified as Important Agricultural Land in the General Plan.
+Important Agricultural Land is defined as those lands with better potential for sustained high agricultural yields because of soil type, climate, topography, or other factors.
+As the use will be conducted entirely within the dwelling, the request will not be contrary to the Land Use Pattern Allocation Guide (LUPAG) Map designation for this area.
 Additionally, the approval of the subject request would support the goals and policies of the Land Use and Economic elements of General Plan.